 You should always refrain from driving if you have taken one or more medications and exhibit any of the following symptoms:

-The zero limit for narcotic-classified substances means that it is illegal to drive with narcotics in the blood, regardless of whether you are affected or not.
-Since many drugs remain in the blood for a long time, a person who takes a drug may be convicted of driving under the influence of narcotics much later.
+Since many drugs and narcotic-classified substances remain in the blood for a long time, you may be convicted of driving under the influence of narcotics long after taking them.

 The only exception to the zero limit applies to narcotic-classified medications taken according to a doctor's prescription.
 However, you must not drive if the medication affects you so that you cannot drive safely.